• Skip to primary navigation

 What if I don't have yogurt?

 If you don't have any non-dairy yogurt on hand, no problem.
-Simply leave out the yogurt and water and replace them with dairy-free milk. (full details in the recipe card below)
+Simply replace both the yogurt and water with dairy-free milk.
+(See the recipe card below for exact measurements.)

 How to make vegan naan?